finnfinsen/portfolio/README.md

 ### Finn Schremmer Portfolio

-Ik ben Finn Schremmer en student bij MAMDT in Maastricht.
+# I'm Finn Schremmer and i'm a student on ZUYD in Maastricht

 My projects i made are: